Sheffugees/asylumjourney/README.md

 Deploying code to Heroku can be done by pushing to the relevant git repo.
-The one of job of importing data from Trello is probably best done by doing it locally and using mysqldump and importing that on Heroku.
+The one of job of importing data from Trello is probably best done by doing it locally and using mysqldump and importing that on Heroku. **This will also replace any user for the admin section with the local ones**

 ## Task list